You can now report hate-motivated incidents online.

-What is a Hate Crime?
+What is a hate-motivated crime?

 Examples of hate crimes include: